Kyuu-Ji/htb-write-up/tabby/write-up-tabby.md

 ```

 It works and outputs the contents of _/etc/passwd_.
-The web files of the service on port 80 doe not look interesting, so maybe on port 8080 are important files to obtain.
+The web files of the service on port 80 do not look interesting, so maybe on port 8080 are important files to obtain.

 ## Checking HTTP (Port 8080)